The International Arbitration Review: Norway

 The Supreme Court also emphasised that it is an international principle that an arbitration agreement or an arbitration clause is an independent agreement separated from the underlying contract – the separation principle – with reference to, for instance, the House of Lords decision of 17 October 2007 in Premium Nafta Products Limited and others v.
 Fili Shipping Company Limited and others, Paragraph 17.
 Further, the Supreme Court noted that under Norwegian law, this principle is applied in the NAA Section 18, and that this entails that the arbitration clause as a starting point will persist even if the underlying contract is found to be invalid.
 Nor could the Supreme Court find any invalidating factors of the underlying contract that could be transferable to the arbitration agreement.27

 Regarding the question of whether Skaugen was bound by the arbitration agreement between Man and the shipyard, the Supreme Court stated that it was not obvious which country's law is applicable.
-Since the case had mainly been litigated based on Norwegian law, the Supreme Court applied Norwegian law.
+Because the case had mainly been litigated based on Norwegian law, the Supreme Court applied Norwegian law.
 However, the Supreme Court added that foreign sources of law may be relevant by virtue of their argumentative value, especially in connection with arbitration where Norwegian rules are by far adjusted to international rules.

 It also seems to be in line with an international arbitration trend that these issues are resolved based on what one may refer to as a denationalised approach and freer deliberations regarding the parties' common qualifications and fair expectations.
 'The Law Applicable to the Arbitration Clause', from the collection Improving the Efficiency of Arbitration Agreements and Awards: 40 years of Application of the New York Convention,28 mentions that the question of to what extent an arbitration agreement is binding on parties other than those immediately bound by it is often subject to a denationalised approach, which has also partially influenced parties' litigation before the Supreme Court to the extent Norwegian law has not been applied.
 Under any circumstances, Norwegian judges' views on which conclusions can be drawn from a denationalised approach will to some extent be coloured by the habitual Norwegian legal approach.